Bradley-Stradling/Linux_Deb_Box/README.txt

 directory in back up directory with the name of the passed argument.
 Meant to back up files in current directory for instance snapshot a repo and date it.

+Bash_Script_Help.sh - A case script with notes on the syntax of many bash functions and options used in scripts.
+Loop syntax for example.
+33 option notes so far.

-Change_Work.sh - Changes the variable source for gowork to change the current focus directory.
-At will change of gowork alias that simply cd's to the variables target path.
+Change_Work.sh - Changes the variable sources for the gowork aliases, theres now 3 gowork aliases! so up to 3 paths can be stored and recalled.

 Copy_Contents_Move.sh - Copies the entire contents of the current directory to the passed target path.